 He very quickly realizes that this is a strange response, and he regains his serious composure really fast.

-But there's a good ten seconds where Alex is looking at this picture of Dan Badandi, and there's a sense of nostalgia in his smile.
+But there's a good 10 seconds where Alex is looking at this picture of Dan Badondi, and there's a sense of nostalgia in his smile, a feeling of wistfulness for the days gone by.

 Better times when he could make buckets of cash just sending pro wrestler to go yell at people and disrupt events.

-I might be reading more into that than I need to or is appropriate, but his big laugh and smile that quickly recedes as he realizes Badandi absolutely did harass the citizens of Newtown.
+I might be reading more into that than I need to or is appropriate, but his big laugh and smile that quickly recedes as he realizes Badanti absolutely did harass the citizens of Newtown.

-Particularly in the context of him congratulating Badandi on this episode for harassing the people of Boston.
+It's particularly in the context of him congratulating Badandi on this episode for harassing the people of Boston.

-This image is really, it has a meaning to me whether or not I can prove That my reading of it is accurate.
+This image is really, it has a meaning to me whether or not I can prove that my reading of it is accurate.

-While Badandi was in Boston doing all the reporting that he's doing that Alex is talking about here on this episode, he had an InfoWars microphone that he used for his reports, and in at least one video I can find, he has a laminated press pass, which I can't zoom in on enough to confirm, but you kind of got to assume he got that through InfoWars.
+And in at least one video I can find, he has a laminated press pass, which I can't zoom in on enough to confirm, but you kind of got to assume he got that through InfoWars.

 He's there in an official capacity, not just as some guy whose videos Alex covered.